Praneethgajula01/python-mini-projects/README.md

 2. **Rock Paper Scissors** ✊✋✌
    Play the classic game against the computer.
 The winner is decided based on the traditional rules.

+3. **Typing Speed Test** ⌨️
+   The Typing Speed Test is a fun Python project that challenges users to type a randomly displayed sentence as quickly and accurately as possible.